 Data breaches or other GDPR violations can disrupt business operations in several ways:

-- Operational Downtime: Addressing a data breach may require halting operations to investigate and resolve the issue, leading to lost productivity.
+Operational Downtime: Addressing a data breach may require stopping operations to investigate and resolve the issue, leading to lost productivity.

-- Increased Costs: Businesses may incur additional costs related to remediation efforts, such as improving security measures and compensating affected data subjects.
+Increased Costs: Your business may face additional costs related to remediation efforts, such as improving security measures and compensating affected data subjects.

 Ensuring GDPR Compliance

-To avoid these bad results, businesses must prioritize GDPR compliance.
-They can do this through several key practices:
+To avoid these bad outcomes, businesses must prioritize GDPR compliance.
+You can do this through several key practices:

 Obtain Valid Consent

-- Incident Response: Develop and maintain a robust incident response plan to address data breaches swiftly and effectively.
+Incident Response: Develop and maintain a detailed incident response plan to address data breaches swiftly and effectively.

 Respond to Data Subject Requests

-- Access Requests: Ensure timely responses to data subject access requests, providing individuals with copies of their personal data.
+Access Requests: Answer ASAP data subject access requests, providing individuals with copies of their personal data.

-- Rectification and Erasure: Allow data subjects to correct inaccuracies and request the deletion of their data where appropriate.
+Rectification and Erasure: Allow users to correct inaccuracies and request the deletion of their data where appropriate.

 Conduct Regular Data Protection Impact Assessments (DPIAs)